 - Appropriate Personal Protective Equipment, including masks, gowns and gloves, are worn by our clinical staff

 - Handwashing with soap and water or hand sanitizer gel is strictly enforced

-- Strict visitation restrictions are enforced, and no visitation is allowed for COVID-19 patients
+- Visitation restrictions are enforced, and no visitation is allowed for COVID-19 patients

 - We are offering telemedicine options when possible

 WHAT SHOULD OUR COMMUNITY DO AT THIS TIME to keep safe?

 - The community should be taking precautions to keep themselves and others safe by maintaining social distancing and following current face-covering guidelines.
 These guidelines can be found here.

 - We will all follow state and federal guidelines as the situation evolves and as local circumstances change.